 Total Tiller and Effective Tiller Count: Counted at maturity; effective tillers bear panicles.

-Panicle Length (cm): Measured from the base to the tip of the panicle.
+Panicle Length (cm): Measured from the base of the panicle to the tip of the panicle.

 Primary and Secondary Branch Count: Total number of branches per panicle recorded at maturity.